 Neko Rig Fishing 101

-Another benefit of the neko rig is its ability to be fished in deeper water.
+One of the key benefits of the neko rig is its ability to be fished in deeper water.
 The wacky rig can be a pain when fishing deeper than a few feet since the bait takes so long to sink.
 The neko rig does not have this problem since you can adjust the weight depending on the depth you are targeting.

 How to Rig a Neko Rig